vydang02/Tennessee-STAR-EDA-Project/Tennessee STAR Project EDA/project1.md

 ### Numerical Summaries

-Using tools we have discussed for computing numerical summaries, compute the following:
+I will use some tools to compute numerical summaries:

 - The proportion of students in each type of STAR class in kindergarten (`stark`).